-If the adoption assistance is Then the treatment is Title IV-E Since the child automatically gets MA (acute care) this income is only counted as unearned income to the child for the ALTCS share of cost and Child Allocation for SSI-MAO and MSP.
+If the adoption assistance is funded through And the assistance is Then the treatment is Title IV-E Since the customer automatically gets MA (MA414), this income is only counted as unearned income to the customer for: The ALTCS Share of Cost (MA1201B); and The Child Allocation for SSI-MAO (MA611A) and MSP (MA612).
+NOTE Customers who receive Title IV-E are categorically eligible for ALTCS (MA502).
 Title IV-B or Title XX Excluded for all programs.
-Not Title IV-E, Title IV-B or Title XX and is based on need Excluded for all programs.
-Not Title IV-E, Title IV-B or Title XX and is NOT based on need Counted as unearned income for: ALTCS SSI-MAO MSP NOTE Part of the payment may be counted to the parent depending on the purpose.
-Excluded for: Adult Caretaker Relative
+Other Based on need Excluded for all programs.
+Not based on need Counted as unearned income for: • ALTCS • SSI-MAO • MSP Exception: Any part of the payment intended for the parent as an incentive or service payment, and not

+to support the child, is counted to the parent.

+Excluded for:

+• Adult

+Caretaker Relative

 Child

 Pregnant Woman

 KidsCare